ChrisTheCoolHut/Rocket-Shot/README.md

 [![asciicast](https://asciinema.org/a/208750.png)](https://asciinema.org/a/208750)

+Slides for the BSidesDC presentation of this tool can be found [here](https://drive.google.com/open?id=15WCMFPGzqbw346a5PKauAZh6cu2efpUG)

 ## Installing
 Rocket Shot has been tested on Ubuntu 16.04 and the install script is setup for Ubuntu 12.04 to Ubuntu 18.04